dextortheclown/Assignment-1/README.md

 - Checkout button to show items the user has in the cart

 ## Features left to implement
-- usage of APIs to provide a real way to checkout
+- usage of APIs to provide a real way to checkout such as stripe API

 ## Technologies Used
 - HTML